bmarkons/ecto_querify/README.md

 defmodule CatSchema do
     use Ecto.Schema

-    # Add the most common query functions to CatSchema
+    # Use query functions from EctoQuerify
     use EctoQuerify,
       schema: __MODULE__,
       repo: YourRepo